British Columbia

 July–August: Peak wildlife density.
 Orca pods and humpbacks most reliably sighted.
 Bears active but salmon runs not yet at maximum.
 Busiest period; the most sought-after weeks fill months in advance.

 September: The optimal month for serious wildlife travellers.
 Salmon runs bring grizzlies and Spirit Bears to the rivers in the highest concentrations of the season.
 Orca remain present.
-Crowds significantly reduced from August peak.
-The Clayoquot season closes in late September.
+Crowds significantly reduced from the August peak.
+The Clayoquot season closes late September.

 For storm watching at Wickaninnish, November through February is the season — entirely outside the wilderness lodge calendar and a different type of BC experience altogether.

-Search BC lodge availability → Get SafetyWing coverage →
+Get SafetyWing coverage →

 What is the difference between Clayoquot Wilderness Lodge and King Pacific Lodge?